sfeister/peridigm/doc/InstallingThirdPartyLibs.md

-# Install Third-Party Tools and Libraries
+# Install Standard Third-Party Tools and Libraries

-The build process for Peridigm requires a number of third-party tools and libraries to be configured, built, and installed in their typical fashion.
+The build process for Peridigm requires a number of third-party tools and libraries to be configured, built, and installed.

 The tools and libraries below do not need to be customized in their builds - a standard build is sufficient.
 You can either build and install these tools and libraries yourself from source, or install them using your operating system's package manager.